teenie3/SexEffect_Microglia_AD/README.md

-The model uploaded here is a modified version of the Microglia model created by Case, A. et. al (2024).
+The model uploaded here is a modified version of the NetLogo Microglia Model created by Case, A. et. al (2024).
+Modifications were made by Anagha Deepak with collaboration from Christina A. Velez.

-FULL CITATION: Case, A., Mezzulo, E., Penland, A., Ty, C., & Larripa, K. (2024).
+FULL CITATIONS: Case, A., Mezzulo, E., Penland, A., Ty, C., & Larripa, K. (2024).
 NetLogo Microglia Model.
 Cal Poly Humboldt, Arcata, CA.